 Our farmer friend Harvey Moser has them all over his garden plots, says he enjoys picking in the shade.

-IMPORTANT: You can also buy cattle panels on Amazon, delivered to your door, or from Lowes or Home Depot.
+IMPORTANT: You can also buy cattle panels on Amazon, with free shipping with Prime, delivered to your door, or from Lowes or Home Depot.
 However, these are not a sturdy enough grade for grow tunnels.

 If the cattle panels come in rolls rather than flat, then it will be too flimsy for cattle panel tunnels in your garden.
 Those might be okay for tomato cages, but they’re not sturdy enough for a tunnel garden.